Get started with customer relationship management tools

 Sales forecasting

 Data analytics let you build a more detailed picture.
-You can generate forecasts for future sales and revenue, based on captured data and trends.
-This makes it easier to be more precise in your forecasting and set realistic targets.
+You can create forecasts for future sales and revenue, based on your data and trends.
+This makes it easier to be more precise in your forecasting.
+So you can set realistic targets.

 Task management